AndersDeath/diary2/000-current.md

 # 18 October - Wednesday - Yerevan - 384 day of immigration

 Today I woke up because of disgusting smell from fucking pipes in this apartments.
-The place that I rent is quite nice but everything is related to pipes and
+The place that I rent is quite nice but everything is related to pipes and sewerage